 Subscribe to our Gay Travel Newsletter here

-Check out the hotels on our All-Gay Kiwi Escapade!
+Check out these New Zealand gay-welcoming hotels on our All-LGBTQ+ Kiwi Escapade!

 New Zealand is one of the smallest nations we visit…both geographically and population-wise.
 It’s rugged, unpretentious, and sparsely populated.
 However, we still found some of the most accommodating people and places to welcome you to the Land of Middle Earth.
-Our stays range from modern 4-star hotels to private cabins where we can really feel like fam.
+Our New Zealand gay-welcoming hotels range from modern 4-star hotels to private cabins where we can really feel like fam.
 Read on to check out where we’ll be checking in.

 M Social, Auckland